-As a rule of thumb, an efficient car will do more than 60 miles per gallon.
-Anything over 50 miles per gallon can be regarded as decent fuel consumption.
-If you’re getting below 25 miles per gallon, efficiency probably isn’t your priority.
+As a rule of thumb, an efficient car will do more than 60mpg.
+Anything more than 50mpg can be regarded as decent fuel consumption, but if you’re getting less than 25mpg, efficiency probably isn’t your priority.

 Assessing a car’s mpg – where do the numbers come from?

-All cars are tested before going on sale to measure their fuel economy.
-There are different figures for urban driving and ‘extra-urban’ (motorway-style) driving, with a combined figure giving an idea of what the average miles per gallon for a vehicle should be.
+All cars are tested to measure their fuel economy before going on sale.
+There are different figures for urban driving and ‘extra-urban’ (motorway-style) driving, with a combined figure giving an idea of what the average mpg for a vehicle should be.

-These official figures have been criticised for many years for being unrealistic, because they were calculated using laboratory tests.
-However, since September 2018 there’s a new test based on real-world testing, which, is proving to be more accurate.
-It’s called the WLTP which stands for the snappily titled Worldwide Harmonised Light Vehicle Test Procedure.
+These official figures have been criticised for many years for being unrealistic because they were calculated using laboratory tests.
+However, a new test was introduced in September 2018 based on real-world testing, which is proving to be more accurate – the Worldwide Harmonised Light Vehicle Test Procedure (WLTP).

 Does mpg change as the car gets older?

-Of course, a car’s mpg also depends on the driver.
+A car’s mpg also depends on the driver, of course.
 If you drive a car economically, you should be able to attain the true or real mpg figures – and even the new official WLTP ones.

 There are lots of ways to be economical when driving:

-- Minimise your braking.
-Anticipate when you might need to slow down and lift your foot off the accelerator in plenty of time, just using the brake if you need to slow down quicker, or come to a stop.
+Minimise your braking.
+Anticipate when you might need to slow down and lift your foot off the accelerator in plenty of time, only using the brake if you need to slow down quicker or come to a stop.

 Most cars today have a trip computer that will tell you what your ongoing mpg figure is, as well as what it is for your trip and the overall figure since you last reset it.
 This is a good guide to what you’re managing to achieve – and easier than working it out yourself.